ksmandersen/startover/Readme.md

 # Startover

-Startover is a boilerplate for creating static websites using html5, Compass (SASS) and jQuery.
+Startover is a boilerplate for developing static websites on your Mac using HTML5, Compass, Pow and jQuery.
 With Startover you don't have to start over!

 ## Another boilerplate?